At 19 weeks pregnant, you’ve got your energy back and you feel great!

 - Organise a cleaner for the weeks before you are due.
 Coming home to a clean house after giving birth is a great feeling.

-- Start stocking up on household supplies each time you shop.
-That way you know you won’t run out of essentials in the first few weeks.
+- Stock up on household supplies each time you shop.
+That way you won’t run out of essentials in the first few weeks.

 - Book a birth class if you haven’t already.